tomcalach/arrange-1-2-in-n-size/README.md

 # arrange-1 or 2-in-n-size
-an answer to a classical interview question
+an answer to a classic interview question